enricviladv/enricviladv.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website.
 My name is Enric Vila-Villasante and I am a PhD Candidate in Economics at Utrecht University.
-My research interests revolve around the areas of Education, Labour, and Development Economics.
+My research interests revolve around the areas of **Education**, **Labour**, and **Development Economics**.

-I am especially interested in the process of human capital formation.
+I am especially interested in the **process of human capital formation**.
 In my current research, I use field experiments and survey data to explore the drivers of human capital accumulation in low- and middle-income countries.